ajoslin/LuaTrig/README.markdown

 * LuaTrig will only compile on Windows with the included makefile.

-* It could compile on linux with some tweaking, but it would take a little bit of messing around.
+* It could compile on linux with some tweaking, but it would take a little bit of messing around.z